Book Online 24/7

 Please reach us at 727-213-8811 if you cannot find an answer to your question.

-2 hours.
+Expects 2 hours.

 Varies from person to person.
 Everybody is different.
 We use numbing cream, but some people still feel a little discomfort.
 Don't worry.
 Almost everyone makes it through.
 (Note: Eyeliner and lips are more sensitive than brows.)

 Occasionally, but usually not.
 Our student training is mostly focused on eyebrows.
+We can add you to a wait list if you want to do eyeliner with our students.

 Black, brow, or blue.
 Black is by far the most popular.
 If you want brows or blue, let us know beforehand.